 The CISO community acts as both a hive mind where we crowdsource decisions and test out provocative ideas, and as a support and counseling group for fellow travelers.
 There are several conversations that seem to repeat, cyclically, seasonally, on the CISO mailing lists to which I belong.
 One is around penetration testing and the firms we use for third-party assurance.
 Another is around budget.
 A third is around our organizational reporting line, and the extent to which those relationships impact our effectiveness.
 In that sense, this post can be considered the latest in a series of essays that save me time when corresponding to my peers, whose opinions have shaped mine and vice-versa.

-What is it, exactly, that you do?
+What, exactly, is it that you do?

 — another CISO, Wired, 2018-07-25